Colorado Coalfield War: Battle of Forbes, 30 April

 With Verdeckberg's force moved to Walsenburg and negotiations for disarmament once again underway, a group of 100 strikers moved from Trinidad in the night of 29 April, linking up with additional armed anti-militia forces to create a roughly 300-strong force.
 At 5 am on 30 April, they attacked the Rocky Mountain Fuel Company mine at Forbes, firing weapons into the company-aligned camp and setting buildings alight.
 The defenders were 18 non-union men who had with them an emplaced machine gun.

 Caught unprepared, the superintendent of Forbes used a phone to call for militia forces to be sent from Ludlow to relieve the outnumbered garrison.
 With Verdeckberg gone, Hamrock answered the call and relayed the superintendent's pleas to Ammons and Chase.
 Ammons and Chase refused to send militia, believing the Forbes assault a feint to further thin National Guard troops.
 Strikers were initially repulsed by machine gun fire, but the weapon quickly became jammed, encouraging the attackers to charge into the camp and set most of the structures alight.
 The attackers were accused of threatening to dynamite the mine entrance, as the unarmed men, women, and children took cover there.
 None in the cave were killed.
 The fighting had ceased by 10 am, only hours before federal troops began arriving in the region.
 In total, nine of the Forbes camp were killed, including four Japanese strikebreakers.
 At least three strikers were killed by returning fire, including two by the machine gun.

+On April 29, thirty-three mules burned alive in one of the company's stables.